One of the biggest stars in music is having a birthday party right here in Central Texas and guess what? You're invited!

 "Mexican Elvis" or not, Little joe says, getting to the top of the the music business across the globe didn't always come easy.
 "I get credited with being a great talent but I'm gonna fake it till I make it." he joked.

 You'll find the global headquarters for La Familia Enterprises, one of the hottest music groups in the world, sitting across the street from a cotton field.
 After a childhood picking cotton, "Little" Joe Hernandez became huge across the world with a sound he describes as "personal", but a sound that struck a chord with people from all corners and all walks of life.

 "I wanted to do the music the way I do, I do things my way because that's the way they work for me.
 I'm not good enough to copy to emulate anyone.
 I wanted to be a jazz guitarist.
 And when I figured it out that I was not going to be able to even keep up with my own band, I just fired me and hired a guitar player," he explained.

 His first payday...5 bucks for a guitar playing gig in Cameron, a gig that practically scared Joe to death, until a troubling twist of fate pushed joe to double down.

-But record companies said they had no market for a Latin singer, even if he did sing in Spanish AND English.
+At the time, and for years after, record companies said they had no market for a Latino singer, even if he did sing in Spanish AND English.